1) Dr. Giorgio Brunelli

 1)

-Dr. Giorgio Brunelli (Brescia, Italy)
+Dr. Giorgio Brunelli (Italy)

 has surgically rerouted peripheral nerves to bypass the injury site,